 Like what you read?
 Check out some of our other blog posts to hear more about law, finance, and everything in between!

-Devianna Smith A rising junior at Boston College, Devianna grew up in Massachusetts and is majoring in Political Science and Communication, Management and Leadership.
+Devianna Smith is a rising senior at Boston College.
+Devianna grew up in Massachusetts and is majoring in Political Science and Communication, Management and Leadership.
 She is on the undergrad pre-law track and currently preparing for the LSAT exam and law school applications.